lindsaykwardell/starcomgame.com/rules/play/ready.md

 Gain credits as shown on your cards.
 Most resources come from Systems, but may also come from other cards you control.
 Gain 1 credit for each development you control in systems that are not under siege (see [Siege](/etc/additional-rules.html#siege)).

-## Roll Domain Die
+## Draw a card

-Roll the Domain Die (6-sided die).
-If the domain of a system you control is rolled, draw a card from the respective domain deck.
+Draw a card for one of the domains you control.

 ## Perform Start of Turn Actions